-Description of Course Content: A survey of the forms and styles of selected periods of Western art music employing relevant analytical techniques.
+Description of Course Content: A survey of the forms and styles of Baroque, Classical, and 19th-Century Western art music employing relevant analytical techniques.
 Analytical assignments will develop students' skills in diagramming various levels of detail of musical pieces and excerpts, identifying the overall form of these pieces, and being able to present a comprehensive interpretation of the piece's form.